thuliteio/doks/integrations/images/README.md

 # Customizations

-Customizations for the [Images](https://github.com/gethyas/images) plugin go here.
+Customizations for the [Images](https://github.com/gethyas/images) integration go here.

 ## Usage

-Copy the file(s) you'd like to override from `./node_modules/@hyas/images/` and paste to `./plugins/images/`.
+Copy the file(s) you'd like to override from `./node_modules/@hyas/images/` and paste to `./integrations/images/`.
 Make sure to keep the folder structure.

 Supported folders are: `layouts`.